Get your personal plan match in 2 minutes

 • 8.
 Build an emergency fund of $5,000–$10,000 before canceling existing insurance

 • 9.
-Verify your current doctors are in-network (if the plan uses a PPO network like Zion's Cigna PPO)
+Verify your current doctors are in-network (if the plan uses a PPO network like Medi-Share's PHCS and First Health PPO; plans like Zion have no network, so any licensed provider works)

 • 10.
 Understand the claims processing timeline and plan for potential out-of-pocket cash flow gaps